ErlingSigurdson/Drv7SegQ595/README.md

 # Overview

 **Drv7Seg2x595** is a single-class Arduino library for driving a multiplexed 7-segment display using two daisy-chained 74HC595 shift register ICs.

 ## Concept

+Typically, outputting a glyph (a character representation) on a 7-segment display involves composing a byte whose combination of bit states (set or cleared) corresponds to a pattern in which the segments must be turned ON and OFF to form a recognizable symbol.
+Finding the proper correspondence between the bit states and the segment pattern is called **mapping**.

 Typically, 7-segment displays come in models with 1 to 4 character positions (digits).
-Number of input pins for any given model equals 8 + number of digits, thus 12 pins is the maximum.
-Driving a display requires a number o individual signals equal to the number of input pins:
+Number of input pins for any given model equals 8 + number of positions, thus 9 is the minimum and 12 is the maximum (duplicated pins count as one).

+Driving a display requires a number of individual signals equal to the number of input pins:
-* 8 signals to turn ON and OFF individual segments (including a dot segment, also known as a decimal point or 'DP').
+* 8 signals to turn ON and OFF individual segments (including a dot segment, also known as a decimal point or DP).
-* 1 to 4 signals to turn ON and OFF whole digits.
+* 1 to 4 signals to turn ON and OFF whole positions.

-Due to significant number of output signals required for driving a 7-segment display, output-extending devices, such as output shift registers, are commonly used.
+Due to significant number of required signals, output-extending devices, such as output shift registers, are commonly used.

 **74HC595**, sometimes simply called **595**, is a widely used 8-bit serial-in, parallel-out (SIPO) shift register integrated circuit (IC) commonly employed to drive 7-segment displays.
-Despite being a SIPO register primarily, it also features an auxiliary serial output that allows for **daisy-chaining**: connecting multiple 595s in such a way that the serial output of a previous IC goes to the serial input of the next one and all ICs in the chain share the same **clock/SCK** and **latch** signals.
+Despite being a SIPO register primarily, it also features an auxiliary serial output that allows for **daisy-chaining**: connecting multiple 595s in such a way that the serial output of a previous IC goes to the serial input of the next one and all ICs in the chain share the same **clock** / **SCK** and **latch** signals.
 Two daisy-chained 595s form a 16-bit shift register, which is sufficient for controlling any typical 7-segment display.

+## Control bytes

 This library assumes that the 16-bit register consists of two bytes with distinct roles:
 * **segment byte**, or **`seg_byte`**, controls individual display segments and makes it possible to output readable glyphs;
-* **position byte**, or **`pos_byte`**, determines character positions the glyph will be output to.
-1 to 4 bits out of 8 are used the rest are NC (not connected).
+* **position byte**, or **`pos_byte`**, determines the character position the glyph will be output to.
+1 to 4 bits out of 8 are used, the rest are NC (not connected).

 The library API allows for any order of `seg_byte` and `pos_byte` placement within the register, that is, any of these bytes may be either upper or lower byte.

-`pos_byte` bits switch digits by electrically connecting and disconnecting the display's common pin to a ground (GND, for a common cathode) or to a positive rail (VCC, for a common anode).
-Usually it is done via a switching device (most commonly a transistor), since 595's ability to source/sink current itself for a whole set of 7 LEDs gets close to exceeds its electrical limitations.
+`pos_byte` bits switch digits by electrically connecting and disconnecting the display's common pin to the ground (GND, for a common-cathode display) or to the positive rail (VCC, for a common-anode display).
+Usually it is done via a switching device (most commonly a transistor), since 595's ability to source/sink current by itself for a whole set of 7 LEDs gets close to exceeds its electrical limitations.

+## Reference wiring

-Here's a typical circuit diagram for the described arrangement (assumes a common cathode display):
+Here's a typical circuit diagram for the described arrangement (assumes a common-cathode display):
 ![Circuit diagram (schematic)](assets/images/circuit_diagram_(schematic).png)

 Wiring for a common-anode display is almost identical, the only difference being that the transistors' emitters